 A study of infant and toddler assessment from birth to 5 years in context of federal legislation and best development and educational practices.
-The student will learn to select and administer appropriate assessment instruments to this age group, along with a specific focus on family and community involvement in the assessment process.
+The student will study individual and screening instruments for this age group, along with a specific focus on family and community involvement in the assessment process.
 Prerequisite: EDPC631 or approval by instructor.